Development

 Versions are unpinned in the pyproject.toml file, to update the resolved dependencies use

-$ poetry lock
+$ poetry update <whatever>

-and commit the update poetry.lock.
 The containers will need to be rebuilt after running these steps, so stop the make runserver process with CTRL+C and restart.

 Going to Production